annamarkova13/food_delivery_service/README.md

 In this SQL project, I used synthetic data provided for the "SQL Simulator" course from [Karpov.courses](https://karpov.courses/).

 I conducted an exploratory analysis using both basic and advanced SQL queries.
+I used the Redash environment to execute queries and create visualizations.

 The data includes users' actions, their orders, and couriers' actions from 24/08/22 to 08/09/22.

 In this project, I calculated product metrics for a food delivery service, such as: